 A fifth-generation Texan, Perry grew up in Haskell County.
 His parents were cotton farmers, and Perry was among the first in his family to attend college.
 Perry served as Texas’ lieutenant governor from 1999 to 2000.
 In 2000, he was elected governor and remains the longest-serving governor in Texas history.

 Marcus Luttrell is a retired U.S. Navy SEAL and author of the book Lone Survivor, in which he tells the harrowing tale of a fierce battle in eastern Afghanistan in 2005.
 Since returning from war, Luttrell has started the Lone Survivor Foundation and become involved with The Boot Campaign.
 He also has written a second book, Service, which honors and praises all members of the military.
 Watch his speech below:

-Scott Baio, Actor and Television Producer Scott Baio is an actor and television producer.
+Scott Baio is an actor and television producer.
 He landed his first starring role in the 1976 movie Bugsy Malone and is known for portraying memorable characters on several hit television shows, including Happy Days, Joanie Loves Chachi, and Charles In Charge.
 More recently, he has appeared in the Emmy Award-winning show Arrested Development and the Nick at Nite comedy See Dad Run, which he also produces.
 When he was young, Baio campaigned for Ronald Reagan, and in the 2016 GOP primary, he endorsed presumptive nominee Donald Trump.

 Patricia (Pat) Smith is the mother of Sean Smith, who was killed during the attack on the U.S. Consulate in Benghazi, Libya on September 11, 2012.
 Ever since that night, Smith has sought to learn the truth behind the events that led to the death of four Americans, including her only child.

 Mark “Oz” Geist was a member of the Annex Security Team that fought the Battle of Benghazi in Libya from September 11 to September 12, 2012.
 A Colorado native, Geist joined the United States Marine Corps in 1984 and served for 12 years.

 John “Tig” Tiegen was a member of the Annex Security Team that fought during the attack in Benghazi, Libya on September 11, 2012.
 He is responsible for saving many lives and has been recognized for his bravery.
 He has since co-authored the New York Times best-selling book 13 Hours, the harrowing tale of what really happened in Benghazi.